ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

 	]
     }

-And use the following JSON message to initiate the firmware update process on *ardunio01*,
+And use the following JSON message to initiate a firmware update request on *ardunio01*,

 .. code:: js